d2l-ai/d2l-en/chapter_introduction/index.md

-Given the scarcity of data and computation, strong statistical tools such as kernel methods, decision trees and graphical models proved empirically superior.
+Given the scarcity of data and computation, strong statistical tools such as kernel methods, decision trees, and graphical models proved empirically superior in many applications.
-Unlike neural networks, they did not require weeks to train and provided predictable results with strong theoretical guarantees.
+Moreover, unlike neural networks, they did not require weeks to train and provided predictable results with strong theoretical guarantees.

 ## The Road to Deep Learning

-Much of this changed with
+Much of this changed with the availability of large amounts of data, due to the World Wide Web, the advent of companies serving hundreds of millions of users online, a dissemination of cheap, high-quality sensors, cheap data storage (Kryder's law), and cheap computation (Moore's law).
-the ready availability of large amounts of data, due to the World Wide Web, the advent of companies serving hundreds of millions of users online, a dissemination of cheap, high-quality sensors, cheap data storage (Kryder's law), and cheap computation (Moore's law), in particular in the form of GPUs, originally engineered for computer gaming.
+In particular, the landscape of computation in deep learning was revolutionized by advances in GPUs, which were originally engineered for computer gaming.
 Suddenly algorithms and models that seemed computationally infeasible became relevant (and vice versa).
 This is best illustrated in :numref:`tab_intro_decade`.